thegoodideaco/visualizing-hierarchies/src/router/vue+d3/shapes.md

 <path stroke="white" stroke-width="5" :d="lineGen(points)" />
 ```

-Cool now we can draw a line!
+Cool, now we can draw a line! ✨ Magic!

 but `d3.line` has some other useful options,such as applying a curve.